Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Conclusions

-The models generated by the neural networks were produced exclusively from the data, therefore they offer the possibility of reconstructing cosmological functions without assumptions about the data distribution and without assuming any cosmological model as a starting point.
-From the non-parametric reconstructions produced with the neural networks, we were able to observe how the Hubble parameter changes as the cosmic chronometers are at higher redshifts, as suggested by the current Hubble tension.
-We could also note that SNeIa are observations very much in accordance with $\Lambda$CDM and, in contrast, that $\Lambda$CDM is not the best model to describe $f\sigma_8$ measurements.
-Overall, using Bayesian inference on the CPL and PolyCDM models with the synthetic neural network data, we have observed that the $\Lambda$CDM model does not perfectly match these data and loses some of the advantage given by the original observations.

-It is worth mentioning that the cosmological results obtained in this work are limited to current cosmological observations and have been sufficient to show some interesting cosmological features from the data alone.
-We have shown that our method can be a good complement to the traditional Bayesian analysis and, moreover, could be applied to other types of cosmological observations and models, as well as to perform some forecasts.
-In this way, we can see that the use of neural networks, from their models created for the data and the generation of synthetic data, can complement the analysis of cosmological models and improve the interpretations of their behaviours.
-We plan to apply similar techniques to other types of cosmological data, including a complete set of covariance matrices.
+It is worth mentioning that the results obtained in this work are for the chosen observations and have been sufficient to show some interesting features from the data alone.
+In this way, we can see that using neural networks for the model-independent reconstructions can complement the analysis of cosmological models and improve the interpretations of their behaviors.
+We plan to apply similar techniques to other data types, including a full set of covariance matrices, and also incorporate more sophisticated hyperparameter tuning to improve reconstructions.